 - a.
 It is expected to be settled in normal operating cycle - b.
-It is held primarily for the purpose of trading - b.
-It is need primarily for the purpose of crading c.
-It is due to be settled within twelve months after the reporting period, or d.
-There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period
+It is held primarily for the purpose of trading - c.
+It is due to be settled within twelve months after the reporting period, or - d.
+There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting